kddayhoff/kddayhoff.github.io/README.md

 ## Credits
 ​
-All the classmates of VU Coding Bootcamp, the TA's Terrance Mahnken, Pete Wanca, and the instructor Alec Down
+All the classmates of VU Coding Bootcamp, the TA's Terrance Mahnken, Pete Wanca, and the instructor Alec Downs

 ## Contact